-By default, content on a layer covers up the contents of layers underneath it.
-But there are many more ways the objects and colors on two layers can interact.
-Blend Modes open up a universe of visual possibilities.
+By default, content on a layer is opaque and covers up the contents of layers underneath it.
+But there are others ways the objects and colors on two layers can interact and blend.
+Blend Modes open up all kinds of interesting visual possibilities.

 A scrolling list of Blend Modes gives you the freedom to preview all your options in a snap.

 First, open the Layers Panel by tapping the double rectangle symbol in the top right of Procreate's interface.

 On the right hand side of each layer, you'll see one or more letters.
 These tell you which Blend Mode is active on your layer.